 Should you subsequently wish to sell your property with DAHLER, our sales advisor will be on hand to advise you throughout the entire process.

-Real estate valuation in Spain
+Real estate valuation in Ibiza

 What is your property worth?

 As a property owner, you can have many reasons for wanting to find out the market value of your own property.
 But one thing is certain: a purchase price paid 10 years ago is no longer up-to-date.
-So if you want to know what price a property in Spain could fetch, you should have a property valuation carried out.
+So if you want to know what price a property in Ibiza could fetch, you should have a property valuation carried out.

 In addition to macro factors such as the current supply and demand situation, interest rate developments and economic aspects, we not only examine the property itself in terms of building fabric, layout, optimisation possibilities, etc., but also look at the special characteristics of your property.
-Is it characterised by a large garden with mature trees, an above-average number of bedrooms or a particular proximity to the beach?
+Is it characterised by a large garden with mature trees, an above-average number of bedrooms or a special proximity to the beach?

 Advantages of a professional valuation